mattouille/hal/docs/source/adapters/slack.rst

 Setup
 ~~~~~

-By default, Hal uses Slack's hubot integration.
-Currently Hal will
-listen in on all public channels, or a custom list of channels if ``HAL_SLACK_CHANNELS`` is declared.
+Currently Hal will listen in on all public channels, or a custom list of channels if ``HAL_SLACK_CHANNELS`` is declared.
 Private groups
 require the IRC gateway to work around a current limitation of the Slack
 API.
 See `Using IRC Gateway`_.
-The IRC gateway is the author's
+The RTM method is the best method to use.
-preferred method as your bot will automatically join all channels and
-groups to which it belongs, and removing Hal from a room is as simple as a
-``/kick hal`` command.
-Some advanced features like attachment uploading
-are not supported at this time.
+Some advanced features like attachment uploading are not supported at this time.

-Start by adding the Hubot integration for your team (if you haven't done
-so).

 Usage
 ~~~~~